skogaby/butterfly/README.md

 #### Usage:

-Put the following in a file called "run_server.bat" if on Windows, or "run_server.sh" if on Linux/Mac.
-The path including YOUR_USERNAME can be anything, this is where the database file will be saved.
+Put the following in a file called `run_server.bat` if on Windows, or `run_server.sh` if on Linux/Mac.
+The path, including `YOUR_USERNAME`, can be anything, as this is where the database file will be saved.
 Save and run the file:

-`java -Ddb_path="C:\Users\YOUR_USERNAME\Desktop\db.sqlite" -jar butterfly-1.0.0.jar`
+`java -Ddb_path="C:\Users\YOUR_USERNAME\Desktop\db.sqlite" -jar butterfly-1.1.0.jar`

 At this point, the server should be running.
 Connect your game and play!
+Set the `services` URL to `http://localhost` and turn off `url_slash`.

-### How do I change webUI-only options (dancer, fast/slow judgement, etc.)?
+### How do I change webUI-only options (dancer, rivals, fast/slow judgement, etc.)?

 Unfortunately, I did not get around to making a web UI for this server.
 I might in the future.
 In the meantime, you'll need to manually edit the database to change these options... any SQLite database browser will work.

-To change your options, find your user under the "ddr_16_profiles" table and edit whichever columns you'd like.
+To change your options, find your user under the `ddr_16_profiles` table and edit whichever columns you'd like.
 Below are the valid options for each column you probably care about:

 **dancer_character**:
 ```